 In Liberia, medica Liberia works together with numerous women’s rights organisations and with the Women’s and Justice Ministries in a National Task force on gender-based violence, seeking to improve the protection and prevention measures.

 In Sierra Leone, the priority at WAVES is access to education for girls.
 The organisation also fights at the political level against child marriage and female genital cutting.
 In 2019, WAVES and other activists successfully took a case to the Court of Justice of the Economic Community of West African States (ECOWAS), seeking an end to a law used by the Sierra Leone government to forbid pregnant girls from attending school.

-Reintegration and empowerment of women who have experienced violence
+Reintegrating and empowering women who have experienced violence

-In addition, women who are often stigmatised due to their experiences of violence are supported in the reintegration into their communities.
-Income-generating measures are aimed at empowering women and enabling them to provide for their livelihoods independently.
+Our partner organisations support women who are stigmatised due to their experiences of violence in the reintegration into their communities.
+Income-generating measures empower women and enable them to provide for their livelihoods independently.

-While the extent of sexualised violence in the region has been increasing for years, women’s rights defenders in Liberia, Sierra Leone and Ivory Coast are also facing the same trend that can be observed globally of civil society becoming more and more restricted in its scope for action.
+While the extent of sexualised violence in the region has been increasing for years, the scope of action for women’s rights defenders in Liberia, Sierra Leone and Ivory Coast is becoming more restricted.
 There is also a decline in the access to funding for women’s rights work in the region.
-So a strategically important component of the work in West Africa is the strengthening of feminist work and cross-border networking.
+So a strategically important component of the work in West Africa is to strengthen feminist work and cross-border networking.

 Strengthening local women’s rights organisations

 medica mondiale is intentionally creating opportunities for our partner organisations to enhance their structures, synergies and strategies.
 Examples include building up funding strategies or documentation systems, as well as the introduction of security concepts and self-care procedures.